Codenhance/codenhance.github.io/python-for-the-amateur-astronomer/index.md

 ## Getting started with astropy

+- This is attrib only: http://astropy4mpik.readthedocs.org/en/latest/fits.html (more short and sweet)
+- This is astropy, so BSD? http://www.astropy.org/astropy-tutorials/FITS-images.html (does more stuff, should prolly use this)
 - download a nebula and make a pretty picture
-- do something else TODO
+- wanna go further? do you math? check out this tutorial and exercise set on Quantities http://www.astropy.org/astropy-tutorials/Quantities.html

 ## Trying out Vispy

-- run spiral galaxy simulation and modify it
+- run spiral galaxy simulation and modify it.
+BSD license: https://github.com/vispy/vispy/blob/master/examples/demo/gloo/galaxy.py
-- do something else TODO
+- wanna X? check out Y.

 ## What to do next